OscarHill/SpartaLearning/markdown_basics.md

 ### Understanding Markdown

-This git stuff seems really useful, but I'm still trying to get it to work...
+This git stuff seems really useful, but I'm still trying to get it to work...tBu